-Module name: Training and Development Perspectives
+Module code: OPLN626 Semester 2 NQF level 8 Module name: Training and Development Perspectives

 Upon the completion of this module, the student should be able to demonstrate that they have acquired:

 - a broad understanding of the influences of education, training and development on the vocationally directed market and development sectors; - the ability to compare, evaluate and ascertain the value of the different bands and systems in education and training; and - the ability to apply management principles conducive to learning, e.g. conduct planning, organise, exercise leadership and control in a micro- or macro-adult education, training and/or development environment.